guylamar2006/SteamNix/README.md

 * Place all of Fitgirl bins and setup.exe in fgextract folder and run ./fgextract.sh
 * Use btop to check when done, when QuickSFV.exe is run, its safe to exit the container.
 * In the future a kill command will be added to the script.
+* The files are located in the .wine folder in the current directory

 # Installing Epic Games
 SSH into PC and run: